stuartsierra/altlaw-backend/src/org/altlaw/www/content/index.md

 ## News and Announcements

+* **Thursday, May 28, 2009:** Updates are happening!
+Take a look at the [list of cases](/v1/cases) and you'll see opinions that were released earlier this week.
+We still have a back-log of updates from the past few months, those will be added to the database soon.

 * **Monday, April 27, 2009:** New!
 We've added "snippets" of text from each case in the search results!
 [Check it out](/v1/search?q=computer), and [let us know](/v1/about/feedback) what you think.